SuB1X-Coin/proposals/README.md

 ## How it works

-1. Login to you GitHub account
+1. Login to your GitHub account
 2. Create a proposal draft as a GitHub Issue using a built-in template.
 For example:

     https://github.com/rupaya-project/proposals/issues/1